Undergraduate Course: Architecture in Britain, 1951-97: Brutalism and Beyond (ARHI10048)

 This course examines architecture and planning in Scotland and the wider UK between 1951 and 1997.
 We begin with the ending of post-war austerity in the early 1950s, and we conclude with the early days of New Labour in the late 1990s.
 During this period, new towns were built from scratch and others were comprehensively remodelled.
 Large sections of the population were rehoused by both the state and by private enterprise, new schools and universities were built, new shopping centres responded to changing patterns of consumer behaviour, and new environments for culture and leisure were created.
 Architecture and planning were tools by means of which to shape and reflect a range of agendas.
 For both the political left and right in the 1950s and 1960s, modern architecture and urban reconstruction embodied a dynamic, modern nation; during the 1970s and 1980s, some of the architectural products of the preceding decades were increasingly critically received as a new set of social and political agendas supplanted the 'post-war consensus'.

-The course is usually taught through a mixture of lectures and seminars of 1-2 hours.
-There are usually also visits to archives at Historic Environment Scotland and Edinburgh University Library, and at least one key site in the Edinburgh area.
+The course will be taught through a mixture of two-hour lectures and one-hour seminars.
+There will also be visits to archives at Historic Environment Scotland and Edinburgh University Library, and at least one key site in the Edinburgh area.

 Post-war architecture continues to attract the attention of architectural historians.
 You will be able to engage with the latest research, and, potentially, to start to develop your own research agendas which might be continued at postgraduate level or through work in conservation.